vectordotdev/vector/rfcs/2020-09-22-4063-tracing_rfc_building_blocks.md

 - max_concurrent_streams: sets the limit on the number of concurrent streams
 - tls_credentials (default = unset): configures the receiver to use TLS.

+The receiver also supports [batching](https://github.com/open-telemetry/opentelemetry-collector/blob/master/processor/batchprocessor/README.md).

 The OpenTelemetry receiver can receive trace export calls via HTTP/JSON in addition to gRPC.
 The HTTP/JSON address is the same as gRPC as the protocol is recognized and processed accordingly.
 For the receiver using HTTP/JSON the format needs to be [protobuf JSON serialization](https://developers.google.com/protocol-buffers/docs/proto3#json) and bytes fields are encoded as base64 strings.
 The HTTP/JSON endpoint can also optionally configure CORS.
 To write traces with HTTP/JSON the OTLP uses a `POST` to [address]/v1/trace.
 The default port is 55681.

 ### Sink